AlfiePerkins1/mvp-fantasy-cs/README.md

 1. /stats backfill_games
    - This collects all games played by users in the server
 2. /stats update_all
    - This uses the backfilled games are collates all the stats and converts to weekly points
+3. /stats fill_faceit_elo
+   - Searches recent games which were on faceit and fills in the players faceit elo for that match
+4. /fill_faceit_avg_elo
+   - Searches recent faceit matches and gets the average lobby elo for the game

 *I recommend running these commands once a day, however they **MUST** be run as close to the week reset as possible to capture all games.*